marcglasberg/asyncredux.com/react/intro.md

 Async Redux also doesn't need any extensive setup, and is not more complex than Zustand.
 However, Async Redux is not barebones: The advanced features are there when you need them.

-For example, it deals natively with serializing, running async processes, displaying spinners while loading, showing error messages, saving the state to the local storage, and testing.
+It deals natively with serializing, running async processes, displaying spinners while loading, showing error messages, saving the state to the local storage, and testing.

 ### Comparing with TanStack Query